teagom/teagom.github.io/_posts/2024-07-11-openssh-server-custom-settings.md

 Port 5000
 ```

-To test the synta of custom config file
+To test the syntax of custom config file
 ```
 sshd -t -f /etc/ssh/sshd_config.port5000
 ```

-Run a new server using new sshd_config
+Run a new server using new sshd_config, do not forget to open firewall port.
 ```
 -4d: Ipv4 + debug
 -f : config file